Last Updated on June 6, 2021 by Lori Geurin

 Purchasing a mini trampoline is a small investment.
 I bought mine through Amazon.com and it only cost $27.22 (with Prime shipping).
 I’m really happy with it.

-If you enjoyed this article, you might like to read:
+If you enjoyed this article, be sure to check out:

 - 20 Reasons To Try A Kettlebell Workout